 Then fall – aka autumn- rolls around and the breeze starts to attack ah wee bit and before you know it, is WINTER.
 For my opening day of school at UMCP, I had to catch the shuttle from New Carlton in the blistering cold 🥶.
 I remember wearing 🌲 layers of apparel: underwear 🩲, Long Johns, 😓 👖, then my jeans and I was still freezing.
 It was all snow and ice outside.
 The only time I saw ice was in my fridge back home in Trinidad.
 Now it felt like I was held in ah freezer.

 It was at this instant in 1994-1995 taking the bus to school.
-I asked myself what the fuck was I doing hereabouts- in an unfamiliar land, dwelling with kin that I scarcely knew and attending lectures with two hundred kids at a time.
+I asked myself what the fuck was I doing hereabouts- in an unfamiliar land.
+Dwelling with kin that I scarcely knew and attending lectures with two hundred kids at a time.
 I sensed I was in exile.

 At UMCP my email 📧 moniker was firstname.lastname@example.org.
 Over the ensuing few days, the concept of being one of the few Trini’s on-campus and surviving away from my parents the idea of Trini In Exile transpired with the twist on X isle.

-In summary, I established TriniInXisle to promote Trinbago culture and to connect Trini’s living abroad to share our perspective beyond the Caribbean diaspora.
-Carnival is Trinidad’s most renowned commodity, but I intend to articulate the culture of our people, the diversity of our customs, and the milieu of culinary selections the islands offer.
+In summary, I established TriniInXisle to promote Trinbago culture and to connect Trini’s living abroad.
+To share our perspective beyond the Caribbean diaspora.
+Carnival is Trinidad’s most renowned commodity.
+But I intend to articulate the culture of our people, the diversity of our customs, and the milieu of culinary selections the islands offer.

-If y’all are 🇹🇹 dwelling in Xisle and y’all desire to recount your immigration story fill out the following survey here.
+Finally, if y’all are 🇹🇹 dwelling in Xisle and y’all desire to recount your immigration story fill out the following survey here.